 There are several reasons why a pet dog or cat might run away, as well as why they may choose not to return home even if they are able.

-Seeking interaction with other animals, people or environment.
+Seeking interaction with other animals or people, or a desire to explore their environment.

 Overcrowding and/or Competition for Resources

-Too many pets in a household (you are also a resource).
+If there are too many pets in the household (Note: you are also a resource).